baryhuang/company-os/README.md

    BubbleLab AI workflow
    (syncs all files → Google Drive + S3)
         ↓
-   Claude Code meta-skill → structured dimensions
+   OpenAgents workspace (remote Claude Cowork) (meta-skill → structured dimensions)
         ↓
-   ┌─────────┐  ┌─────────┐  ┌──────────┐
+   ┌──────────┐  ┌──────────┐  ┌──────────┐
-   │  Write   │  │  Query  │  │ Backend  │
+   │ InsForge  │  │ Linear   │  │ Chat     │
-   │ markdown │  │memsearch│  │ InsForge │
-   │ (truth)  │→ │ (index) │  │ (db/auth)│
+   │ (db/auth) │  │ (tasks)  │  │ (query)  │
-   └─────────┘  └─────────┘  └──────────┘
+   └──────────┘  └──────────┘  └──────────┘
-        ↓            ↓
+        ↓               ↓              ↓
    Founder dashboard (you build yours)
 ```

-**Record** — Send a voice memo to Telegram, or drop a meeting recording.
+**Record** — Send a voice memo to Telegram, drop a Zoom meeting recording, or any audio file.
 Get a transcript back with speaker labels in under a minute.

 **Structure** — AI processes transcripts into your company's knowledge dimensions.
 Not a fixed template — the dimensions emerge from your actual conversations.
 A healthcare startup ends up with `market/`, `validation/`, `regulatory/`.
 A fintech startup gets `compliance/`, `partnerships/`, `unit-economics/`.
 Your company, your structure.

-**Query** — Ask questions across everything your team has ever discussed.
-"What did we decide about pricing?"
-"What did the customer say about onboarding?"
-"What did the advisor say about our go-to-market?"
-Semantic search finds it.

-**Execute** — Decisions and action items flow into Linear.
-Every task traces back to the conversation where it originated.
+**Ask** — Team members chat with the knowledge base directly.
+No need to open a terminal or remember where things are — just ask "who did we talk to about X?" or "what did we decide about Y?" and get answers grounded in your actual conversations.
+Powered by [OpenAgents](https://openagents.com) workspace.

+**Execute** — Tasks sync from Linear into the dashboard.
+Search across all tasks semantically to find what's relevant.

 **See** — Each team member builds their own dashboard.
 The CEO sees the vision map and fundraise pipeline.
 The COO sees the facility kanban and pilot tracker.
 The content lead sees the scenario library.
 Same data, different views.